-5 things you NEED to keep your houseplants happy ALWAYS!
+5 things you NEED to keep your houseplants happy all the time!

+Keeping your houseplants happy is no easy feat.
 I bang on about this stuff all the time, so it made sense to put this information into a simple guide that you can readily use.
-Read on to learn the 5 things you need to keep your houseplants happy all the time.
+Read on to learn the 5 things you need to keep your houseplants happy.

 I discovered these 5 things during my time studying horticulture and over the last 10 years while I have collected and fallen in love with learning about plants.